minshi123/gitlab/doc/user/project/releases/index.md

 - `5` represents the minor version.
 The minor release was 10.5.0, but often referred to as 10.5.
 - `7` represents the patch number.

-Any part of the version number can increment into multiple digits, for example, 13.10.11.
+Any part of the version number can be multiple digits, for example, `13.10.11`.

 ### Release description